neo4j-partners/hands-on-lab-neo4j-and-azure/Lab_9_Advanced_Agents/README.md

 - Give agents persistent memory with Neo4j Agent Memory
 - Build knowledge graphs from unstructured documents
 - Implement vector and graph-enhanced retrieval strategies
-- Create intelligent agents that automatically choose the right tool for each question
+- Create agents that automatically choose the right tool for each question

 For more advanced topics, continue to the **Advanced Labs**:
 - [Lab 10 - Advanced Retrievers](../Lab_10_Retrievers) - Text2Cypher, entity extraction, and full dataset exploration